jmayer913/JMayer-Net-Library/README.md

 This library will help you define the network protocol used by your application when it needs to communicate with a client or server using low level network communication (TCP/IP only).
 The library provides a universal client and/or server your application will use and you just need to define the protocol data units, how they are sent and how they are parsed.

 ## Protocol Data Unit
 A Protocol Data Unit is used to represent the unit of data sent or received over the network.
 For example, your application is sending/receiving text only messages and the messages will always end with the new line characters (\r\n).
-Using the library, you would define a TextOnlyMessagePDU object as such:
+Using the library, you would define a TextPDU object as such:
 ```
-public class TextOnlyMessagePDU : PDU
+public class TextPDU : PDU
 {
   //You will define any header information and data contained in the PDU.
   //Some protocols use a header to describe the data sent; this only has data.
   [Required]
-  public string TextOnlyMessage { get; set; }
+  public string Text { get; set; }

   //You will also need to define the byte order of the PDU.
   //The universal client/server will use this when sending the PDU over the network.
   public override byte[] ToBytes()
   {
-    return Encoding.ASCII.GetBytes($"{TextOnlyMessage}{Environment.NewLine});
+    return Encoding.ASCII.GetBytes($"{Text}{Environment.NewLine});
   }
 }
 ```
-The library is built on the idea you create a class which represents the protocol data units used in the network protocol and it inherits from the library's PDU base class.
+The library is built on the idea you create the class(es) which represents the protocol data unit(s) used in the network protocol and it inherits from the library's PDU base class.

 ## Protocol Data Unit Parser
 A Protocol Data Unit Parser is used to defined how bytes remotely received are parsed into protocol data units.
-For exmple, your TextOnlyMessagePDU now needs a parser.
-Using the library, you would define a TextOnlyMessagePDUParser object as such:
+For exmple, your TextPDU now needs a parser.
+Using the library, you would define a TextPDUParser object as such:
 ```
-public class TextOnlyMessagePDUParser : PDUParser
+public class TextPDUParser : PDUParser
 {
   //You will need to define how bytes are turned into protocol data units.
   //The universal client/server will use this when it receives bytes over the network.